TheLope/clue-tags/README.md

 - Multiple sets of tags can be used at once, simply paste the next set of tags on a new line

 You should now see a tag on your current clue

 ![Example](Docs/Example.png)

-## Tags
+## Item Tags

 [Easy Clue Tags](Easy/Easy%20Clue%20Tags.yml)